Prohtius/Prohtius/README.md

 # Steve Grimstead
 ### *IT Admins are made, not born.*

+## Empowering Systems, Empowering People

 Hello and welcome!

 I’m Steve and I’ve been in IT for over 2 decades.
 I am passionate about building robust, secure, and scalable digital environments.
 With years of hands-on experience managing Windows Server infrastructures and core network services, I thrive at the intersection of technology and problem-solving.

+Through my [YouTube channel](https://www.youtube.com/@ProhTech) I share the knowledge I’ve gained from over two decades in the IT industry in a fun and engaging way.
+My goal is to break down complex topics, making them accessible and easy to understand, so that you can build a solid toolkit and the confidence to tackle whatever IT challenges you might face out in the wild.

 ## Under Construction